marstonstudio/crossUserMedia/encoder/as3/README.md

 1. Ensure that you are running on either a Cygwin or Mac environment.

-2. Download air sdk 18.0 from https://helpx.adobe.com/air/kb/archived-air-sdk-version.html
+2. Download air sdk 18.0 from https://helpx.adobe.com/air/kb/archived-air-sdk-version.html and unpack the contents to the location /usr/local/air_sdk

 3. Navigate to `frameworks/flex-config.xml` and at about line 46, replace as follows: